Marc C. Breckenridge

 Sarah joined the Washtenaw County Emergency Services Division in 2010 and has 12 years of active experience in the 9-1-1 field.
 Through her past experiences as a Dispatcher, Supervisor and Training Coordinator she is able to utilize her progressive knowledge of dispatch roles, training methods and operations to supervise Washtenaw Metro Dispatch as a Dispatch Operations Coordinator.

 Sarah holds a Bachelor’s degree in Political Theory and Constitutional Democracy from Michigan State University and is a certified Emergency Number Professional.
 She is a member of both The Association of Public –Safety Communications Officials (APCO) and the National Emergency Number Association (NENA).
-Sarah has received an award for Professional Administrative Excellence, three Sheriff’s Unit Citations and a Service and Program Improvement Citation for assisting in the creation and implementation of the Metro Dispatch Training Academy Program.
+Sarah has received an award for Professional Administrative Excellence, three Sheriff’s Unit Citations, a Service and Program Improvement Citation for assisting in the creation and implementation of the Metro Dispatch Training Academy Program and was selected as the Emergency Services Division's Supervisor of the Year in 2016.

 Dispatch Operations Coordinator